Helping you to transform your

 • Traumatic Experiences: Traumatic events can significantly impact one's beliefs about themselves and the world.
 These events may lead to the formation of limiting beliefs as a way of coping with the trauma.

-• Reinforcement from The Environment: Limiting beliefs can be reinforced by the environment in which individuals find themselves.
+• Reinforcement from the Environment: Limiting beliefs can be reinforced by the environment in which individuals find themselves.
 If friends, family, or colleagues share similar beliefs, it can create a reinforcing cycle that sustains these negative perceptions.

 Three main categories of Beliefs